+Visit the Naturalist Workshop to touch and inspect furs, rocks, bones and more up-close with a magnifying glass.
 Kids who love to collect shells, rocks, and fossils can take them to the Trade Counter to discuss their finds with volunteer naturalists.
 Little explorers will get a point for the items they bring in, when they can then spend on goodies to add to their collections like rocks, shark teeth and bones.

 On the grounds of the Center, visitors can walk the Forest Trail, which includes 45 native trees and aims to educate home gardeners about the right trees for the right locations.